 Day 3- Dayara to Surya Top

 I woke up with frost all over the camp area.
-As the day grew brighter, the frost glistened like an icing over everything on the ground.
+As the day grew brighter, the frost glistened like icing over everything on the ground.
 Walking over velveteen, dew-drenched grassy mountaintop was an experience in itself.
 The early morning views of Dayara Bugyal was worth every effort to get there.

 Then I just saw a place with small stream-its perfect.
 Have I spoken too early ?
 10 minutes ahead- bed of dried maple leaves and then 10 min further- sunlight coming filtering through leaves right on my face.